-20 (New) Total cost of adaptations completed in the year by source of funding(£). (i) The cost(£) that was landlord funded; (ii) The cost(£) that was grant funded; and (iii) The cost(£) that was funded by other sources. (iv)The total cost of all adaptations undertaken in the reporting year.
+Indicator 20 Total cost of adaptations completed in the year by source of funding(£). (i) The cost(£) that was landlord funded; (ii) The cost(£) that was grant funded; and (iii) The cost(£) that was funded by other sources. (iv)The total cost of all adaptations undertaken in the reporting year.
 Definition This indicator counts the number of adaptations, not the number of applications.
 There may be more than one adaptation on an application.
 Inclusion/ exclusions stage 2 adaptations as these are completed during construction of the property; adaptations carried out on properties which are not owned by the landlord (e.g. adaptations carried out by the council in privately owned properties); and Ensure to include: all completed adaptations on an application; and adaptations to the property for any member of the household.
 SHR Calculation The following calculation will be applied: The total cost of all adaptations completed in year 20(iv) = 20(i) plus 20(ii) plus 20(iii).

-21 (Updated) The average time to complete adaptations. (i)The total number of working days taken to complete all adaptations. (ii) The total number of adaptations completed during the reporting year. (iii) The average time to complete adaptations.
+Indicator The average time to complete adaptations.
+21 (i)The total number of working days taken to complete individual adaptations. (ii) The total number of adaptations completed during the reporting year. (iii) The average time to complete adaptations.

+Please refer to the FAQs on our website for a worked example.
 Definition Time taken to complete adaptations See the definition of Waiting for an adaptation at indicator 19 above for guidance on start and end points.
 Inclusion/ exclusions stage 2 Adaptations as these are completed during construction of the property; and adaptations carried out on properties which are not owned by the landlord (e.g. adaptations carried out by the council in privately owned properties).
 Ensure to include: adaptations completed for anyone living in the household; all outstanding adaptations brought forward from the last reporting year when calculating the number completed; and only completed adaptations from an application.
 SHR Calculation The following calculations will be applied: 21(iii) average time to complete adaptations = 21(i) divided by 21(ii).